Climate Change

 Expanding the market penetration rate of ZEH- specification housing

-• Contract-based storage cell installation rate from April 2022 to March 2023 (Company data)
+• Contract-based storage cell installation rate from April 2021 to March 2022 (Company data)

 Activities in related initiatives

-Aimed at mitigating climate change
+[Aimed at mitigating climate change]

 The Japan Climate Initiative (JCI)